-A claim for prior experiential learning has to include evidence of learning which is comparable to the national standards set out by the Quality Assurance Agency.
+A claim for prior experiential learning has to include evidence of learning which is comparable to the national standards set out in the subject benchmarks and Framework for Higher Education Qualification from the Quality Assurance Agency.
 This is in the interest of the student because it ensures that the award which contains an element of RPeL has equivalent standing with other awards and represents a high quality learning experience.

-6.1 Preparation of a Portfolio Of Evidence
+6.1 Preparation of a Portfolio/electronic Portfolio/ presentation or professional Dialogue for evidence for RPeL

-A portfolio for an RPeL claim should contain the evidence which is to be submitted in support of a claim.
-The portfolio should demonstrate that earlier learning through experience has enabled the applicant to develop the knowledge, skills and understanding that are equivalent to the learning outcomes of modules on the new award for the applicant to work towards.
+A portfolio or a presentation for an RPeL claim should contain the evidence which is to be submitted in support of a claim.
+The portfolio/presentation should demonstrate that earlier learning through experience has enabled the applicant to develop the knowledge, skills and understanding that are equivalent to the learning outcomes of modules on the new award for the applicant to work towards.
 The evidence must be:

 - substantial;

 - relevant;

 - authentic;

 - current;

-supported by others;
+- supported by others;

-acceptable.
+- acceptable.

 Most of the evidence which is brought forward from experiential learning is practical.
 In order to support a claim that this practical work has enabled the applicant to develop transferable skills, the applicant will need to demonstrate that they have developed an understanding of the theory behind the learning and also appropriate skills in academic writing.
 This can be demonstrated in a number of ways.
-The applicant can write an analysis of their learning, they can refer to books or articles which show that learning occurs in similar situations or they can be formally interviewed on their portfolio.
+The applicant can write an analysis of their learning; they can refer to books or articles which show that learning occurs in similar situations or they can be formally interviewed on their portfolio, provide a presentation or take part in a professional dialogue.